melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy-workflows/galaxy-workflows.md

 The workflow is now accessible via the bottom of the tool pane by clicking on All Workflows.

-#### Some discussion:
+#### Some discussion

 Have a look at your workflow.
 Click on its button in the workflow list.
 It’s tool interface will appear.
 You can now run this workflow any time you like with different input datasets.
-NOTE: The input data sets must be of the same types as the original ones. i.e. Two fastq reads files and one fasta reference sequence.
+NOTE: The input data sets must be of the same types as the original ones. i.e. In our case, two fastq reads files and one fasta reference sequence.

 More interesting though is to: